Asyncio Finally Got Peewee

 To which the hell I suffer seems a heav'n.

 I feel that it is high time that Peewee had an assyncio story.
 I've avoided this for years.
-In my opinion, asyncio is a lousy design for anything beyond massively concurrent I/O multiplexing.
-Database operations and transactions, while needing to support some degree of concurrency (Sqlite doesn't even manage that), are still rather heavy operations - Postgres default config specifies a max of 100 connections.
+Database operations and transactions, while needing to support some degree of concurrency, are still rather heavy operations.
+Postgres default config specifies a max of 100 connections, for example, and SQLite doesn't even support concurrent writers.
 Nonetheless, the writing has been on the wall for years now, and much like toml, type whispering, and the withering bouquet of packaging tools waiting to be tossed, asyncio is not going anywhere.
-Peewee remains a synchronous ORM, but in order to work with the ever-widening sphere of async-first web frameworks and database drivers, it was time to come up with a plan.
+Peewee is still a synchronous ORM, but in order to work with the ever-widening sphere of async-first web frameworks and database drivers, it was time to come up with a plan.

 That inscrutable thing is chiefly what I hate; and be the white whale agent, or be the white whale principal, I will wreak that hate upon him.

-Peewee is a synchronous library by design.
-Rather than rewriting Peewee to be async-first or building an entire parallel coroutine-based implementation, we instead have a thin compatibility layer that bridges synchronous Peewee with the asyncio event loop.
-This is accomplished using greenlet - the same approach used by SQLAlchemy.
+Rather than rewriting Peewee to be async-first or building a separate coroutine-based implementation, playhouse.pwasyncio instead provides a thin compatibility layer that bridges synchronous Peewee with the asyncio event loop.
+This is accomplished using greenlet, the same approach used by SQLAlchemy.
 When database I/O occurs inside the Peewee-managed greenlet, control is yielded to the event loop until the async driver completes its operation.
-This allows you to use existing synchronous code and rely on Peewee's async bridging to handle yielding to the loop whenever queries are executed.
+This makes it possible to use existing synchronous code and rely on Peewee's async bridging to handle yielding to the loop whenever queries are executed.

-To get started use one of the Async database implementations:
+To get started use one of the Async database implementations.
+Typically this is the only thing you will need in order to use Peewee with asyncio:

 import asyncio